Aankita2003/AnkitaSingh-Assignment/Assignment-2/README.md

 http://localhost:3000/expense-request?dataset=2
 ```

-## Print Support
+## Print

-- A4 page layout
-- Clean print formatting
-- Footer stays in the correct position
-- Table rows do not split across pages
+The forms are made for A4 printing and the layout remains clean when printed.

 ## What I Learned

-While working on this project, I learned how to:
+While doing this assignment, I learned how to:

-- Build a web application using Express.js
+- Use Pug with Express.js
+- Pass data from the backend to templates
-- Create reusable templates with Pug
+- Create reusable layouts and mixins
-- Organize project files properly
+- Organize project files
-- Render dynamic data using templates
-- Design pages that print correctly
+- Make web pages print-friendly
-- Reuse code with Pug mixins

-## Future Improvements

-- Connect the forms to a database
-- Add user authentication
-- Allow users to submit forms online
-- Generate downloadable PDF versions

 ## Author

-**Ankita Singh**
+Ankita Singh

-B.Tech – Computer Science & Engineering
+B.Tech - Computer Science & Engineering